The Adults with Incapacity Act sets out the

 act immediately.
 Otherwise, your doctor will make an assessment of

 your capacity to consent to treatment.
 If your doctor thinks you

-cannot consent, he/she will complete a "section 47" certificate.
+cannot consent, they will complete a 'section 47' certificate.
+This

-This allows the doctor and other staff to give you the treatment
+allows the doctor, and other staff, to give you the treatment you

-professionals can assess your capacity and fill in the
+Sometimes, other health professionals can assess your capacity and

 They cannot use force unless it is immediately necessary.
 They

 detain you in hospital.
-And, if you are capable, you have the right
+If you are capable, you also have the right

 to refuse treatment.

 You might have a welfare attorney or guardian with the power to